Cincinnati Catastrophic Injury Lawyer & Ohio Product Liability Attorney Investigating Construction Accidents

 Construction accidents cause the second most fatal occupational industries in Ohio.
-Furthermore, the CDC reported that although the construction industry has roughly 8% of the U.S.’s workers, construction accidents account for 22% (nearly a fourth) of the nation’s work related fatalities, the largest number reported for any industry.
+Furthermore, the CDC reported that although the construction industry has roughly 8 percent of the U.S.’s workers, construction accidents account for 22 percent (nearly a fourth) of the nation’s work related fatalities, the largest number reported for any industry.

 The employers had the injured worker sign workers compensation forms in the hospital to attempt to hide behind workers compensation immunity.
 The court ruled in favor of Plaintiff’s Motion for Summary Judgment that the worker was an independent contractor and applied a general negligence standard.

 Joe Lyon obtained a $1,200,000.00 settlement in addition to Worker’s Compensation benefit that provided money to assist the family with additional home structural changes for handicap access and provided for loss of income due to permanent disfigurement and disability.

 - Crane Accidents